LawPath/analyticsDb/README.md

 Service is running on an EC2 instance

-Base setup of EC2 requires running `setup-server.sh`
+Base setup of EC2 requires running `ec2-setup-server.sh`

 `getDbBackup.js` will get the most recent backup from Graphene and save it in the directory to be accesssed by Neo4j

+to start the container
+- `sudo service docker start`
-then run `docker-compose up -d`
+- `docker-compose up -d`

 cron job has been setup

-`0 2 * * * /home/ec2-user/.nvm/versions/node/v13.10.1/bin/node /home/ec2-user/resources/analyticsDb/src/getDbBackupData.js`